 Waimangu Volcanic Valley welcomed a group from Big Brothers Big Sisters to celebrate 5 years of the programme operating in Rotorua.

-Children and their mentors meet up regularly, normally once a week and group events like this are organised twice a year.
+Children and their mentors meet up regularly, normally once a week.
+Group events like this are organised twice a year.
 The group is delivering some exceptional outcomes.
 Independent studies have found that young people involved in this programme are more likely to succeed in school and avoid risky behaviours.

 David Remmerswaal, one of the mentors, said they were looking for somewhere special for this celebration.